Cloud 9 (2014 film): Plot

 Impressed by the remodeled kennel and grateful to Kayla for restoring Will's passion for snowboarding, Will's mother agrees to give the two a day off.
 While out with Will, Kayla asks him to join the Hot Doggers.
 The next morning, Kayla overhears her father, Richard, worrying that she will lose to the Swifts, which strengthens her resolve.

-Later, Kayla asks Will to teach her the Cloud 9, but Will insists she is not ready.
-Determined, Kayla takes a helicopter to the top of the notoriously tall Tyson's Peak and bravely snowboards down the mountain, unaware that she is being broadcast on TV from the helicopter.
+Later, Kayla asks Will to teach her the Cloud 9, a move he created that ultimately ended his career when a video of him failing to perform it went viral.
+When Will insists she is not ready, Kayla takes a helicopter to the top of the notoriously tall Tyson's Peak and bravely snowboards down the mountain, unaware that she is being broadcast on TV from the helicopter.
 On the way down, she causes an avalanche that buries her under the snow.
 When Will rescues her, Kayla admits that she boarded down the peak to impress Will so he would finally agree to teach her the Cloud 9.

 After being ridiculed by Nick for taking a fall while boarding, Will finally agrees to teach Kayla the Cloud 9.
 After a few failed attempts, Nick warns Will that he would be at fault if Kayla were to injure herself.
 Will accuses Kayla of being obsessed with winning Nick back, and the ensuing argument culminates in a kiss.
 Later, Sebastian, having heard about Kayla's progress, invites her to rejoin the Swifts, which she accepts.

 Right before the competition, Kayla ends up rejoining the Hot Doggers.
 Nick wins the men's title at Fire and Ice, and Skye also delivers an impressive performance, ensuring Kayla can only beat her with a near-perfect score.
 Right before her round in Run 2, Richard apologizes to Kayla for not believing in her.
 Nick, tired of the constant pressure from his father, reveals that he was forced by Sebastian to comply her removal from the team.
 Kayla, now more determined than ever to beat the Swifts, successfully lands the Cloud 9, earning a perfect score from all the judges and making the Hot Doggers overall winners of Fire and Ice.
 Kayla and her friends celebrate her victory, and even Sebastian applauds her, now regretting his decision to remove her from the team.